 Family Camping and Outdoor Adventure Around the Willamette Valley

-This spring has brought unseasonably warm weather to the Willamette Valley—and, along with it, a natural inclination to get outdoors and enjoy the region’s immense scenery.
+Each year, spring brings warmer weather to the Willamette Valley—and, along with it, a natural inclination to get outdoors and enjoy the region’s immense scenery.

-It’s easy to take advantage of the great outdoors in the Willamette Valley, which is home to a number of parks that offer day-use and overnight fun—including fishing, picnicking, and camping—that ensure a safe and memorable (if socially distant) experience.
+It’s easy to take advantage of the great outdoors in the Willamette Valley, which is home to a number of parks that offer day-use and overnight fun—including fishing, picnicking, and camping—that offer a memorable experience.

 River Bend County Park